UAntonio/FoodSearch/README.md

   <h3 align="center">Food Finder</h3>

   <p align="center">
-    This is a Food Finder application that searches meals with a specefic ingredient that was searched for.
+    This is a Food Finder application that searches meals with a specefic ingredient that was searched for using Netlify functions for the backend to call the api.
     <br />
     <a href="https://github.com/UAntonio/FoodSearch"><strong>Explore the docs »</strong></a>
     <br />